-It’s hard to think of something better than a homemade Classic Blueberry Slab Pie.
+This homemade Classic Blueberry Slab Pie hits the spot when blueberries are in season.
 It’s perfect for summertime and at my house, it’s requested every holiday season, as well.
-This is my go-to recipe.
-It’s so easy and simple.
-It’s chock full of jumbo blueberries, sprinkled with cinnamon and sugar, and baked in my Flaky All-Butter Crust.
+This is my go-to recipe because it’s so easy and simple.
+Piled high with jumbo blueberries, sprinkled with cinnamon and sugar, and baked in my Flaky All-Butter Crust.

 Being honest, if you spend time making pie, I know you want a delicious filling with light & flaky crust.
 And a crispy bottom is a must.
 This is where technique and gear will matter.
 I’ve got a few short videos for you to show you how I make my blueberry pie and a link here for the gear I use.

-I’m thrilled with my Challenger Breadware pan.
-It’s not just for bread but for everything and anything that needs to be baked, broiled, or roasted.
+For this pie, I’m using my Challenger Breadware pan.
+It’s great for bread and anything that needs to be baked, broiled, or roasted.
 In the last 5 days, I’ve done 2 loaves of my Tartine Sourdough, my Classic Blueberry Pie, and my Garden Harvest Roasted Carrots.
 This Challenger cast iron pan performs.

 My Classic Blueberry Pie is a slab-style, which is preferred at my house.
-It’s easier to slice and serve, easier to decorate, it gives you MORE PIE but not too much pie (if that’s a thing).
+I think slab pie easier to slice and serve, easier to decorate, it gives you MORE PIE but not too much pie (if that’s a thing).
 A 10x 12″ or 9×13 ‘ish size is just perfect.

 The pie crust:

 I know baker’s out there want details on the crust.

 - The flavor is smooth & creamy, not too sweet – it will compliment any filling.